itk-ai/owui_doc_ingestion/documentation/findings_vielse.md

 ) to use *Tika*s text output.
 This can of course be changed in the OWUI source, but I don't expect xHTML to be a good markup language for LLMs.
-Instead, it would require that the xHTML is then parsed as markdown using e.g. pandoc, which would introduce another sted in the pipeline.
+Instead, it would require that the xHTML is then parsed as markdown using e.g. pandoc, which would introduce another step in the pipeline.

 Note, that also *Docling* can be configured a lot more than the chosen settings